-FCR-D providing entities shall be able to deactivate their response symmetrically.
-The response shall fulfil the same requirements for deactivation as stated for activation in section 3.2.2.
+Deactivation is defined as decreasing the FCR response when the frequency deviation decreases.
+FCR-D providing entities shall fulfil the same requirements for deactivation as stated for activation in section 3.2.2.

-Entities utilising parameter switching in accordance with section 3.2.5 shall when applying high performance parameters fulfil the same requirements for deactivation as stated for activation in section 3.2.2.
-When applying the high stability parameters the response shall fulfil the same requirements for deactivation as stated for activation of FCR-N in section 3.1.2.
+Entities utilising parameter switching in accordance with section 3.2.5 shall when using high performance parameters fulfil the same requirements for deactivation as stated for activation in section 3.2.2.
+When using the high stability parameters the response shall fulfil the same requirements for deactivation as stated for activation of FCR-N in section 3.1.2.

 A limited amount of capacity may be procured from entities not being able to deactivate in accordance with the above stated requirements.
-Such entities will be allowed a grace period of 15 minutes where they are not required to deactivate and/or be able to perform a second activation, counted from the start of the initial activation.
+Such entities will be allowed a grace period of 15 minutes where they are not required to deactivate and/or be able to perform a second activation, counted from the start of the allowed recovery.
 The TSOs shall set a suitable quota for the maximal procured volume from such entities to ensure that the objectives of these technical requirements are not endangered.